 457(b) plans are rare, and as a result, they are often misunderstood.

-Once you determine if you are eligible to participate, exploring the benefits and drawbacks of this retirement plan option will help you see if this is something you should add to your retirement portfolio (Hint: it probably is!).
+Once you determine if you are eligible to participate, exploring the pros and cons of this retirement plan option will help you see if it’s something you’ll want to add to your retirement portfolio (Hint: it probably is!).

 The Basics of a 457 Plan – How it Works & Who Qualifies